You want to have big and massive traps?

 How is that even possible?
 The same value for maintenance and minimum effective volume?

-As above-mentioned, with your normal workout routine you get so much trap training that they can already grow really big from that.
+As above-mentioned, with your normal workout routine, you get so much trap involvement that they can grow fairly big from that.

 Does that mean I can get big traps without any direct isolation work?